 If you’re bringing your own car from the US it’s pretty easy to cross to Mexico, but be prepared for long hours of wait time on the way back.

-VACCINATIONS: There are no vaccinations required for entry to Mexico but it’s recommended to receive vaccination cover for Tetanus, Typhoid and Hepatitis A – if you’re vaccinated according to a regular calendar you’re fine.
+VACCINATIONS: There are no vaccinations required for entry to Mexico but it’s recommended to receive vaccination coverage for Tetanus, Typhoid, and Hepatitis A – if you’re vaccinated according to a regular calendar you’re fine.

 There’s no Zika in Mexico.
 While there have been cases in the past, so they were in the USA.
 Don’t freak out for no reason.